AK6DN/rx02_emulator/README.md

 The hardware shield has three indicator LEDs:
 <OL>
-<LI>(RED) ON when INIT is asserted from the host, and when an error is detected in the emulator.
-Turned OFF at the start of a new function.</LI>
+<LI>(RED) ON when INIT is asserted from the host or an error is detected in the emulator.
+OFF at function start.</LI>
 <LI>(YEL) ON when the emulator is actively accessing the microSD card storage.
 OFF otherwise.</LI>
 <LI>(GRN) ON when a command is inititated from the host, OFF when the command has completed (DONE set).</LI>
 </OL>